-Most of the best known attempts in the respective international literature at putting the events of 1989-1990 into a broader context come from political science.
-Before summarizing the ones of this discipline that also had an impact on Hungarian interpretations, it is worth referring to the work of those historians who have done the best to present the political and economic context of the transition with a broad horizon.
-As for the political context.
-Mark Kramer has the best overview of the materials available in the archives of Russia and the countries of the former Soviet Bloc1.
-Both his work and the publications of his Hungarian colleagues as László Borhi2 and Csaba Békés3 support the view that the transition process was against the intention of the great powers and well complement Kotkin's point about the 'implosion'4 rather than explosion of the Soviet Bloc.
+Most of the best known attempts in the respective international literature at putting the events of 1989-1990 into a broader context come from political science but before summarizing the ones of this discipline that, in my view, also had an impact on Hungarian interpretations, let me refer to the work of those historians who, as far as I can judge, have done the most to present the political and economic context of the transition with a broad horizon!
+As to the political context, Mark Kramer has the best overview of the materials available in the archives of Russia and the countries of the former Soviet Bloc2.
+Both his work and the publications of his Hungarian colleagues as László Borhi (Borhi 2016) and Csaba Békés (Békés 2019) support the view that the transition process was against the intention of the great powers and well complement Kotkin's point about the 'implosion' (Kotkin 2010) rather than explosion of the Soviet Bloc.
 From an economic historical perspective the works of Iván.
 T. Berend trace back the roots of the transition to 1973.
 His point supported by a whole book is that in order to understand how the events of 1989-1990 could come about, 'we must first unravel, out of the numberless threads that make up the fabric of history, the dramatic changes in economic processes brought about by the shock to the world economy caused by the oil crisis of 1973.

 The economic base of state socialism was visibly undermined from the 1970s on, accelerating its collapse.
 For a full understanding of this process, it is important to give a relatively detailed explanation of the international economic situation, the Western reaction to a changing economic world, and the Eastern inability to adjust to it.
-These developments are not only the main factors in the collapse of socialism, but also explain the requirements and trends of post-communist transformation.
+These developments are not only the main factors in the collapse of socialism, but also explain the requirements and trends of postcommunist transformation.
 This is, therefore, the proper point of departure for analyzing the two crucially important decades around the turn of the century.